Ethanham111/Ethanham111/README.md

-- 👋 Hi, my name is Ethan Hamburg
+- 👋 Hello!
+My name is Ethan Hamburg
-- 👀 I’m interested in video game development
+- 🎓 I attend Concordia University: Currently Enrolled in Political Science
-- 🌱 I’m currently learning Python and C#
+- 🖥️ Currently learning Python, Swift and HTML/CSS
+- 🎮 Aspiring Game Dev
-- 📫 How to reach me: mtlham45@gmail.com
+- 📫 Please reach me at: mtlham45@gmail.com

 <!---
 Ethanham111/Ethanham111 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.